-Rising from the devastation and destruction of Japanese colonization and the Korean War to the robust and dynamic economy of 2011, South Korea has come to play a pivotal role in East Asian economic development and stability.
-As a world-class economy, it is now a major force in the processes of globalization, international legal harmonization, regional economic and political cooperation, and global governance.
-This course examines the law and legal institutions of South Korea from the perspective of its role in the global economy and the impact of the global economy on Korean legal development.
-We will begin with an historical overview of the Confucian roots of Korean legal thought, its initial encounters with Western legal traditions, the impact of Japanese colonization, and the emergence of democratic rule.
+Rising from the devastation of Japanese colonization and the Korean War, South Korea has come to play a pivotal role in East Asian economic development and stability.
+As a world-class economy, it is now a major force in the processes of globalization, cross-border legal harmonization, international economic and political cooperation, and global governance.
+This course examines the law and legal institutions of South Korea from the perspective of its role in the global economy.
+We will begin with an historical overview of the Confucian roots of Korean legal traditions, initial encounters with Western legal systems, the impact of Japanese colonization, and the emergence of democratic rule.
 This sets the foundation for examining the ways in which contemporary global influences continue to compete with long-standing notions of law and society in Korea.
-Topics include cultural norms associated with dispute resolution and negotiation, history and development of the Constitutional Court and its jurisprudence; legal education reforms and the opening of the Korean legal market to foreign law firms; corporate law and governance, including various nuances of Korean corporate law, chaebol reform, the "economic democracy" debate, and small business promotion; Korea's engagement with the Int'l legal system, historically and as seen through its relations with its immediate neighbors; international and domestic human rights standards in Korea, criminal law and the new jury system, contracting, developments in labor and employment law, corporate law and governance, and international law issues involving Korea.
+Topics include cultural norms associated with law and legality; history and development of democratic rule, including the Constitutional Court and its jurisprudence; legal education reforms and the opening of the Korean legal market to foreign law firms; corporate law and governance, including various nuances of Korean corporate law, chaebol reform, the "economic democracy" debate, and small business promotion; Korea's engagement with the Int'l legal system, historically and as seen through its relations with its immediate neighbors; international and domestic human rights standards in Korea; and finally, international/regional legal cooperation and Korean leadership.

-Throughout the course, we will ask how the issues currently debated in each of the areas examined relate to the trends and challenges that exist in the broader regional and global governance system.
-Specifically, to what extent has Korea resisted those trends or addressed the challenges successfully?
-How do these responses affect its legal and political change both at home and in Korea's relations with its neighbors and the world community?
-To what degree has Korea been an active contributor on certain global issues while remaining passive on others?
-How do Korean solutions compare to solutions elsewhere in East Asia and the world?
-Finally, we will tie these themes together in the final part of the course as we discuss prospects for East Asian legal harmonization through regional governance networks and Korea's emerging role in transnational legal cooperation and governance.
+Throughout the course, we will examine how the issues discussed relate to regional and global trends.
+Specifically, to what extent has Korea resisted, successfully navigated, and even contributed to the formation of those trends?
+How do these responses affect legal and political change both at home and in Korea's relations with its neighbors and the world community?
+To what degree has Korea been an active contributor on certain regional and global issues, while remaining passive on others?
+How do Korean solutions to legal reform issues compare to solutions elsewhere in East Asia and the world?
+Finally, we will attempt to bring these themes together in the final part of the course and ask what is the significance of Korea's emerging role in global and transnational legal cooperation and governance.
 Guest lecturers will join on certain topics; to be decided.

 Topics to be covered: